Updated on January 9, 2024

 Vehicle Confiscation

-Some cities have a policy of booting or impounding vehicles with multiple unpaid parking tickets.
-To get your car back, you will typically have to pay all of your past-due citations, plus any fines, penalties, and fees, including newly-added booting or towing fees.
+Some cities have a policy that allows booting or impounding vehicles with multiple unpaid parking tickets.
+If that happens, you typically need to pay all your past-due citations, plus any fines, penalties, and fees, including booting and/or towing fees, before you can get your vehicle back.
+If you cannot afford the payment, the city will likely impound your car and charge you storage fees every day.

 Suspension of Your Driving License